Nicholson Catholic College

+NCC is named after Monsignor J.F.
+Nicholson, V.G., P.A., with whose help and guidance a Catholic high school was first opened in Belleville.
+Monsignor Nicholson was the pastor of St. Michael's parish.

 History

 Nicholson Catholic College first opened in September, 1960, when it replaced the previous St. Michael's High-School which had been in existence since 1930.
 In 1960, Nicholson consisted of grades 11, 12, and 13.
 In 1965, Nicholson was expanded to include grades 9 and 10, when the Belleville Separate School Board opened Nicholson Senior School adjacent to Nicholson Catholic College.
 This new school addition also included a new and improved gymnasium, as well as 8 fully equipped classrooms.

 Nicholson Catholic College was the only Catholic School in the Quinte region for many years after its founding.
 However, because students from all the surrounding area who were enrolled in the ALCDSB had only the choice to attend Nicholson, this meant that by the early 1990s Nicholson was far over its student capacity.
 To solve this problem, the school board planned the construction of two additional schools (St. Paul's and St. Theresa's Catholic Secondary School's) in the Bay of Quinte Region to facilitate students who were outside of the Nicholson C.S.S. bus zone.
-Because of this transfer of students, the enrollment numbers for students at Nicholson dropped significantly in the late 1990s from almost 1,000 to around the current number of 600 students.
+Because of this transfer of students, the enrollment numbers for students at Nicholson dropped significantly in the late 1990s from over 1,000 to the current number of just over 400 students.

 Administration

 There are currently over 50 staff members at Nicholson Catholic College.
 The leader of the administration is the principal, followed by the vice principal.
 The administration generally operates with managerial elements and according to rigid policies set out by itself, the school board and the Ontario government.
 Students are not allowed to go against policy and have generally limited power to legally combat policies and the will of the administration, yet teachers have slightly more clout through unions such as OECTA.
-Students, parents and staff who have concerns about the administration can voice their opinions to the Algonquin and Lakeshore Catholic District School Board at board meetings, visiting the board office at 151 Dairy Avenue, Greater Napanee or by contacting the board by phone, fax or email (contact information available at www.alcdsb.on.ca).

-Student views on the administration vary with subjectivity playing a large role in their opinions.
-The closeness of the Catholic school community gives opportunity for the administration to communicate with students at events such as school mass and liturgies, fun events, and through student participation in athletics and extracurricular activities.